Optimizing quantum error correction protocols with erasure qubits: Preliminaries

 At an erasure location, the qubit has a probability $e$ of being taken to an erasure subspace that is orthogonal to the computational subspace.
 We assume that any computational subspace measurement involving an erased qubit results in a randomized outcome.
-When an erased qubit interacts with another qubit through an entangling gate, we assume that a fully depolarizing channel is applied to the other qubit, unless stated otherwise; see Sec.~\ref{Biased_noise_XZZX} for a physical model where erasure spreads via dephasing noise.
-A reset operation reinitializes an erased qubit as the maximally mixed state in the computational basis while acting trivially on the computational subspace.
+When an erased qubit interacts with another qubit through an entangling gate, we assume that a fully depolarizing channel is applied to the other qubit unless stated otherwise; see Sec.~\ref{Biased_noise_XZZX} for a physical model where erasure spreads via dephasing noise.\footnote{In the model where the other qubit is erased, erasure information may be obtained from both qubits, effectively increasing the confidence of the erasure checks, but at the cost of potentially more erasure spread between resets.
+Therefore, we expect the erasure-erasure spread mechanism to favor more frequent erasure checks.} A reset operation reinitializes an erased qubit as the maximally mixed state in the computational subspace but acts trivially on qubits that are not erased.
 Alternatively, we may consider a unitary reset operation that exchanges the erased state with a fixed state in the computational basis.
 Reset operations may be conditioned on the classical EC outcomes.
 We compare different reset schemes in Sec.~\ref{subsec:FNFP}.

 In our formalism, no coherences are created between the computational and erasure subspaces.\footnote{We approximate the state after a unitary reset operation as an incoherent mixture.} This allows us to efficiently sample from erasure circuits.
 We use one bit of information per qubit to keep track of its erasure state and update it appropriately at erasure locations and reset operations.
 For qubits in the computational subspace, we use the Gottesman-Knill theorem~\cite{Gottesman1998,Aaronson2004} to represent the state and simulate the stabilizer circuit operations.